 Of course you can do it from the LinkedIn application, but we still encourage you to use Waalaxy for its convenience and ease of use.

-A B Testing examples : what can you optimize for incredible campaigns?
+A B Testing examples : what can you optimize for incredible campaigns and facilitate process?

 You can optimize anything with A B testing.
 For you, marketers or not, it allows you to continuously improve your users’ experience while minimizing your costs 💲.
 Let us put together a short list 📃 of what you can optimize: